 Resources for Paddling the North and South Rivers

-The NSRWA’s Canoe and Kayak Guide gives great information about water conditions and launching sites along the North and South Rivers.
-Read the Canoe and Kayak guide.
+The NSRWA Canoe and Kayak Guide gives great information about water conditions and launching sites along the North and South Rivers.
+Click here to get your FREE download.

 The NSRWA also has a Recreation Guide Map to the North and South Rivers Watershed.
 This large fold out map is chock full of information on boat launching sites, conservation lands and walks, information on the natural and human history of our rivers and watershed and tides in the rivers.
-This Recreation Guide Map is provided free upon joining the NSRWA as a member or you can purchase through our office for $10.
+This Recreation Guide Map is provided free upon joining the NSRWA as a member.

 You may also wish to join us on one of our paddles.
 Please check our event listings for upcoming activities, a benefit to members is that they receive early notification of these events via our quarterly newsletter.
 Please be sure to read our Paddle Safety guidelines before you come on a paddle with us or go one yourself!